 About The Artist

 Krystal P. Gorman (KPG) is a Sculptor in Maryland.
-KPG studied under numerous painters in their youth and taught for three years before receiving their BFA in Sculpture at The University of the Arts in Philadelphia, PA.
+Krystal studied under numerous painters in their youth and taught for three years before receiving their BFA in Sculpture at The University of the Arts in Philadelphia, PA.
 While at this institution, they dabbled with wood and metal working, jewelry, molding and casting, as well as painting and illustration.
-While at University, KPG discovered their true passion was figurative sculpture.
+While at University, Krystal discovered their true passion was figurative sculpture.

 2010 - present